MTech-IT-MNS-2025/Group-7/Assignment-3/README.md

 ## Learning Outcomes
 1. Build full‑stack apps using Next.js pages & API routes.
 2. Implement one‑to‑one realtime messaging with Socket.io.
-3. Store messages in MongoDB for history.
+3. Store messages in MongoDB Atlas for history.
 4. Display previous messages on login/open of a chat.
 5. Understand session/presence and message routing for private communication.